ceharvs/ceharvs.github.io/index.md

 layout: default
 ---

-# Welcome!
+# Christine Harvey

-Thank you for taking the time to visit my online portfolio.
-Here you will find my resume, contact information, portfolio, and news items.
+Experienced computational scientist with a strong background in analytics, developing data pipelines, and high performance computing (HPC).
+Service manager of MITRE's HPC clusters for over 300 users and more than 120 projects across various sponsor programs and internal research efforts.
+Data Collection and Analysis Lead for the simulation experiment (SIMEX) program where I coordinate and execute efforts for experiment design, data collection, analysis, and final deliverables.
+Enthusiastic volunteer within the HPC community for SIGHPC and the SC Conference.

-I completed my Master’s of Science in Computational Science at the Richard Stockton College of New Jersey.
-Stockton College offers a 4+1 program which allows students to get both their Bachelor’s and Master’s Degrees in five years.
-I have come up through this program and completed my second degree in May 2013.
+I completed my Master’s of Science in Computational Science at the Richard Stockton College of New Jersey (now Stockton University).
+Stockton offers a 4+1 program which allows students to get both their Bachelor’s and Master’s Degrees in five years.
 My main research focuses include mathematical modeling and simulation and high performance computing.

 I now work for The MITRE Corporation in McLean, Virginia as a Lead High Performance and Analytic Computing Engineer and enjoy living in the DC Metro area.
 In addition to my career, I am also a PhD Candidate at George Mason University in the Computational Sciences and Informatics program.